fraunhoferhhi/vvdec/README.md

 ### How to build using GNU Make?

-On top of the CMake build system, convinence Makefile is provided to simplify the build process.
+On top of the CMake build system, convenience Makefile is provided to simplify the build process.
 To build using GNU Make please run the following:

 ```sh
 make install-release <options>